asgunzi/Math_proofs_cardboard_paper/README.md

 In this tutorial, we'll show Mathematical visual proofs, using cardboard and paper!

 This ludic tecnique is specially good for children.
 These math proofs will be like puzzles.
+Best of all, you can do it yourself, at home.

 There are two parts: 2D puzzles, with cardboard; and 3D puzzles, with origami paper!